FrontEndFoxes/curriculum/workshop/nanos/nano5.md

 If you open it on your text editor, you will see that inside there is an `index.vue` file with some basic HTML/CSS content inside of it.
 Let's go ahead and run the project.

 Open up your terminal and `cd nuxt-nano` into your app's folder.
-Once you're inside, go ahead and `npm run dev` to start up the compile process and start _serving_ the content into your browser.
+Once you're inside, go ahead and `npm run dev` or `yarn dev` to start up the compile process and start _serving_ the content into your browser.

 The terminal will show you in what url/port it's going to serve your app.
 Usually it'll be [http://localhost:3000].
 Go ahead and open the URL in your browser.